AM 830 Sports Talk Hosts

 Duck Calls Host

-Josh Brewster is in the midst of his 11th season as host of “Duck Calls” on AM 830 KLAA following all Anaheim Ducks games.
+Josh Brewster is the host of “Duck Calls” on AM 830 KLAA following all Anaheim Ducks games.
 The call-in show offers fans an opportunity to discuss the game and converse with a wide variety of guests, including players, broadcasters, writers and executives from the world of hockey.

 In addition to hosting “Duck Calls,” Brewster appears regularly on Sirius/XM NHL Network Radio and is a columnist for the popular hockey website TheFourthPeriod.com.